isaacnmm/pestpolicy-hugo2XX/content/posts/does-acetone-remove-paint/index.md

 ##  Details: Does Acetone Remove Paint?

 Although acetone has some strong odor, it's not toxic since it'll only lead to some moderate irritation on your central nervous system.
-See Also: [Stain Pressure Treated Wood](https://pestpolicy.com/how-to-stain-pressure-treated-wood/).
-Acetone is mixable (miscible) with different solvents plus water, and thus it's usable with your regular coloring products, finishes, and paints.
+See Also: [Stain Pressure Treated Wood](https://pestpolicy.com/how-to-stain-pressure-treated-wood/).Acetone is mixable (miscible) with different solvents plus water, and thus it's usable with your regular coloring products, finishes, and paints.

 Since Acetone has fast evaporation, it is also highly flammable and may result in a flash fire or explosion.